-Home Learning is an important part of Science and has many functions, one of the main ones being to reinforce skills, concepts and information learned in class alongside providing practise for exam questions.
+Home Learning is an important part of Science and has many functions, one of the main ones being to reinforce skills, concepts and information learned in class.
 It can be used to prepare students for upcoming class topics and help them feel more confident in the material they are learning.

 To succeed in Science, we encourage students to work independently as well as collaboratively and tasks at home can give students the chance to explore topics that interest them.
 Homework helps to develop self-discipline and encourages students to take initiative and responsibility for completing a task.
 Crucially for exam success homework can provide the time for the practise of exam technique.

 Alongside work that is specifically set by the teacher, we encourage students to seek out wider reading or activities to enrich their understanding of Science.
 There are many websites and Youtube channels that support Science and teachers are always happy to make recommendations.
+We encourage the use of www.senecalearning.com as a way of doing structured revision for all Phases.